smorad/um_cisc_7026/lecture_06_techniques.typ

   We call such networks *overparameterized* neural networks

 ==
-  To summarize, deeper and wider neural networks tend to produce better results #pause
+  *Summary:* Deeper and wider neural networks produce better results #pause

   Add more layers to your network #pause